“Women and cats will do as they please; and men and dogs should relax and get used to the idea” – Robert Heinlein

 Field Trials are competitive events that test a dog’s ability to work game.

 Field Trials are usually sanctioned by a group such as the AKC, The American Field Sporting Dog Association, the National Shoot to Retrieve Association, etc. Most Field Trials are actually run by local Clubs, sometimes with support from their parent organization.

-The Texas Coastal Brittany Club usually holds two Field Trials each year; one in the Spring & one in the Fall.
+The Texas Coastal Brittany Club usually holds a Field Trial in the Fall (December) and again in the Spring (January).
 (You can check the upcoming year’s schedule of ABC-affiliated Field Trials under “Calendar of Events”)

 In AKC-sanctioned Field Trials the dogs compete toward Field Championship (FC) and/or Amateur Field Championship (AFC) titles.
 The AKC Field Trial Rules for handling, judging, and scouting are complicated, but any observer can see the excitement in the dogs, and experience the thrill of watching them do what they were bred to do!

 If you’d like to know more, or get involved in Field Trials with your Brittany, please contact VP Jim Crawford.